Undergraduate Student Grants

 Funding is available for intermediate and pre-advanced level language study through the Harvard Taipei Academy Summer School program (apply by January 29 through Harvard Summer School, AND apply for a Fairbank Center language grant via the CARAT link below).

-Funding is also available for all levels of language study through other programs based in Taiwan.
+Funding is also available for all levels of language study and for other summer study programs, either for academic credit or not, through other programs based in Taiwan.
 For approval for academic credit for summer study abroad, contact the Office of International Education (OIE).

 Undergraduates apply here through CARAT